 Remember, how we look at things affects how we choose to react or respond to a situation.
 The ability to view the situation from a lighter perspective, when it’s appropriate, can help keep you calm and help you respond from a more thoughtful place, rather than from an emotional one.

 It’s important to note that one of the very first things we do in life is laugh, before we speak or even walk.
 There’s a reason people say, “Laughter is good for the soul,” and “Laughter is the best medicine”—there really is that physical benefit, because it relieves stress and benefits your circulation and respiratory system, to name just a few things.
-Not only that, but as Bill Cosby says, “Through humor, you can soften some of the worst blows that life delivers.
-And once you find laughter, no matter how painful your situation might be, you can survive it.”
+Humor helps to soften some of the worst blows that life delivers.

 You may be sitting there saying, “You don’t know my kid—there’s nothing funny about his behavior.”
 We’ve worked with oppositional and defiant children and teens for years, and Kim is the mother of an adult child with ODD.
 Believe me, we know where you’re coming from!
 We’ll be addressing how to use a sense of humor with ODD kids later on in the article.